-Section 16(a) of the Exchange Act requires that our Company's directors and executive officers file initial reports of ownership and reports of changes in ownership with the SEC.
+Section 16(a) of the Exchange Act requires that our Company's directors and executive officers and beneficial owners of more than 10% of the Company's common stock file initial reports of ownership and reports of changes in ownership with the SEC.
 Directors and executive officers are required to furnish our Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of such forms furnished to our Company and written representations from our Company's directors and executive officers, all reports required by Section 16(a) were filed on a timely basis for the fiscal year ended December 31, 2012.
+Based solely on a review of the copies of such forms furnished to our Company and written representations from our Company's directors and executive officers, all reports required by Section 16(a) were filed on a timely basis for the fiscal year ended December 31, 2014.